-How can I get a drug test? easy, one phone call for immediate service. our drug testing professionals and consultants are standing by to get you set up for your drug test in your local hometown. testing is available for all types of illegal and legal drugs including k2, spice, bath salts, THC, pot, marijuana, barbiturates (phenobarbital, Secobarbitol, butalbital), hydrocodone (Lortab, Vicodin), methaqualone (quaaludes), benzodiazepines (Valium, Xanax, Librium, Serax, Rohypnol), methadone, Propoxyphene (Darvon compounds), ethanol (alcohol), MDMA (ecstasy), LSD, Cocaine, Crack, Heroin, Suboxone, Mescaline, Cannabinoids (marijuana/hash), Cocaine, (cocaine, Crack, Benzoylecgonine), Amphetamines (amphetamines, Methamphetamines, Speed) Opiates (heroin, Codeine, Opium, Morphine), Phencyclidine (PCP) and more.
+How can I get a drug test?
+Easy, one phone call for immediate service.
+Our drug testing professionals and consultants are standing by to get you set up for your drug test in your local hometown.
+Testing is available for all types of illegal and legal drugs including k2, spice, bath salts, THC, pot, marijuana, barbiturates (phenobarbital, Secobarbital, butalbital), hydrocodone (Lortab, Vicodin), methaqualone (quaaludes), benzodiazepines (Valium, Xanax, Librium, Serax, Rohypnol), methadone, Propoxyphene (Darvon compounds), ethanol (alcohol), MDMA (ecstasy), LSD, Cocaine, Crack, Heroin, Suboxone, Mescaline, Cannabinoids (marijuana/hash), Cocaine, (cocaine, Crack, Benzoylecgonine), Amphetamines (amphetamines, Methamphetamines, Speed) Opiates (heroin, Codeine, Opium, Morphine), Phencyclidine (PCP), and more.

-Many employers in Arkansas operate as a drug-free workplace and conduct drug testing. like other states, Arkansas has a drug-free workplace program regulating drug testing. employers who establish such a program, as certified by the state’s labor department, can qualify for a discount on their workers’ compensation insurance premiums. however, employers must follow the state’s rules to get their discount. in Arkansas, employers must test in certain circumstances, and must observe certain procedures intended to protect employee and applicant rights. in Arkansas with drug-free workplace programs may qualify for a 5% discount on workers’ compensation premiums.
+Many employers in Arkansas operate as a drug-free workplaces and conduct drug testing.
+Like other states, Arkansas has a drug-free workplace program regulating drug testing.
+Employers who establish such a program, as certified by the state’s labor department, can qualify for a discount on their workers’ compensation insurance premiums.
+However, employers must follow the state’s rules to get their discount.
+In Arkansas, employers must test in certain circumstances and must observe certain procedures intended to protect employee and applicant rights.
+In Arkansas with drug-free workplace programs may qualify for a 5% discount on workers’ compensation premiums.

-Companies in Arkansas may qualify with a drug-free workplace to save 5% on workers’ compensation premiums, but this is not required as it is a voluntary program. once the company elects to participate in the program, then the requirements take effect. also, very important in Arkansas a workers compensation claim can be denied when an employee tests positive after an accident. the law in Arkansas stats that a compensable injury does not include “injury where the accident was substantially occasioned by the use of alcohol, illegal drugs, or prescription drugs used in contravention of physician’s orders”. this is why a drug-free workplace is so important for companies and employers in Arkansas and a compliant drug testing program is essential.
+Companies in Arkansas may qualify with a drug-free workplace to save 5% on workers’ compensation premiums, but this is not required as it is a voluntary program.
+Once the company elects to participate in the program, then the requirements take effect.
+Also, very important in Arkansas a workers’ compensation claim can be denied when an employee tests positive after an accident.
+The law in Arkansas states that a compensable injury does not include “injury where the accident was substantially occasioned by the use of alcohol, illegal drugs, or prescription drugs used in contravention of physician’s orders”.
+This is why a drug-free workplace is so important for companies and employers in Arkansas and a compliant drug testing program is essential.

 Drug testing and alcohol testing in Arkansas